-The market value of investments held at 31 December 2021 was £846,667 (2020 £830,064) made up of £555,706 invested with St James's Place and £290,961 invested with CCLA as shown in note 2 to the accounts.
+The market value of investments held at 31 December 2022 was £738,093 (2021 £846,667) made up of £483,562 invested with St James's Place and £254,531 invested with CCLA as shown in note 2 to the accounts.

-St James's Place managed funds are invested in a portfolio consisting about 63% (2020 63%) fixed interest bonds with the balance invested in equities, other investments and cash.
-COIF Charities Fixed Interest Fund - Income Units are invested in fixed interest securities of which about 38% (2020 38%) are Government Bonds, the balance is invested in non government bonds and cash.
+St James's Place managed funds are invested in a portfolio consisting about 63% (2021 63%) fixed interest bonds with the balance invested in equities, other investments and cash.
+COIF Charities Fixed Interest Fund - Income Units are invested in fixed interest securities of which about 55% (2021 38%) are Government Bonds, the balance is invested in non government bonds and cash.

-As funds are invested only for income generation the Trustees consider it prudent to value investments at cost.
+As funds are invested only for income generation the Trustees consider it more informative to value investments at cost.
 The market values of investments held are disclosed in note 2 to the accounts.

-Both investment funds meet the Trustees' ethical concerns and provide income in preference to capital growth.
-During 2021 the income from investments was £31,960 (2020 £30,206).
+We meet our investment fund managers regularly to ensure our investment funds meet the Trustees' ethical concerns and provide income in preference to capital growth.
+During 2022 the income from investments was £31,456 (2021 £31,960).